jamro/jsbattle/packages/jsbattle-docs/docs/dev_guide/ubd_files.md

 ### .aiList
 Array of AI definitions that participate in the battle.
 Each AI definition is a JSON object.

+### .timeLimit
+Maximum duration of the battle in milliseconds, or zero if unlimited

 ## UBD example

 ```json